sfcal/samuel.computer/src/content/blog/gba-resume.md

 The most expensive part of this project was going to be acquiring the Game Boys.
 With most eBay listings hovering between $60 - $100 this was a non-starter since I was risking them never being returned.
 I did see references to knockoff Game Boys that played actual cartridges ~5 years ago, but it appears that production has stopped and they no longer fetch a reasonable price.<br><br/>

 Game Boy Advances aren’t region locked, what if I went directly to the source?
 Searching Japanese auction sites, I was able to find hundreds of listings for aging GBAs in workable condition.
 Even better, many of them were being sold in lots.
-Using buyee.jp, I was able to bid on these auctions and secure 10x GBAs for $30 each after import fees.<br><br/>
+Using <a href="http://buyee.jp" style="color: #3b82f6;">buyee.jp</a>, I was able to bid on these auctions and secure 10x GBAs for $30 each after import fees.<br><br/>

 <img src="/assets/blog/gba-resume/buyee-auction.png" alt="GBA auction" style="max-width: 100%; margin: 0 auto; display: block;" />